thomascapgras/bankApp/README.md

 3. **Transaction Service**: Manages fund transfers between accounts, transaction history, and transaction validation.

 ### API Gateway:
-All microservices are accessible through an API gateway that routes requests to the appropriate service and handles load balancing.
+All microservices are accessible through an API gateway that routes requests to the appropriate service, handles load balancing, and applies security measures.

 ## Getting Started